GaneshJainarain/Heart_Failure_PredictionML/README.md

 `We need to understand where to use which type of label encoding`

-`For not Tree based Machine Learning Algorithms the best way to go will be to use One-Hot Encoding`
+`For non Tree based Machine Learning Algorithms the best way to go will be to use One-Hot Encoding`

 - `One-Hot-Encoding` has the advantage that the result is binary rather than ordinal and that everything sits in an orthogonal vector space.